backdrop-contrib/smtp/README.txt

 1. Copy the files included in the tarball into a directory named "smtp" in your Drupal sites/all/modules/ directory.
 2. Login as site administrator.
-3. Enable the SMTP Authentication Support module on the Administer -> Site building -> Modules page.
+3. Enable the SMTP Authentication Support module on the Administer -> Modules page.
-4. Fill in required settings on the Administer -> Site configuration -> SMTP Authentication Support page.
+4. Fill in required settings on the Administer -> Configuration -> System ->
+    SMTP Authentication Support page.
 5. Enjoy.

 NOTES